albar965/littlenavmap-manual/en/ROUTEEXPORT.md

 * `True Airspeed`: From the current aircraft performance cruise speed.
 * `Departure time`: Uses current UTC time as default.
 Adjust as needed.
 * `Actual`: Actual departure time.
 Uses same default time as above.
 Adjust as needed.
-* `Enroute`: Traveling time as calculated by flight plan and current aircraft performance.
+* `en-route`: Traveling time as calculated by flight plan and current aircraft performance.
 * `Endurance`: Uses same default as above.
 Adjust as needed.

 ### Buttons